pouchdb-community/worker-pouch/README.md

 ### Debugging

-Socket Pouch uses [debug](https://github.com/visionmedia/debug) for logging.
+SocketPouch uses [debug](https://github.com/visionmedia/debug) for logging.
 So in Node.js, you can enable debugging by setting a flag:

 ```
 DEBUG=pouchdb:socket:*